-Instead of going through every single word on this list, I will share some general tips to improve pronunciation and articulation that can be used with these and other hard to pronounce words.
+In addition to going through every word on this list, I will share some general tips to improve pronunciation and articulation that can be used with these and other hard to pronounce words.

 The first thing that anyone thinks about when talking about accent is sounds.
 Sounds or phonetics are the smallest part of the language.
 While it’s important to understand the differences in sounds, say when comparing English and Malayalam or English and Tamil or English and Hindi, the key is not to over focus only on sounds, but also learn the sounds to improve listening comprehension.